Exceptional Customer Service as Business Imperative

 Going for the extra mile is always good recipe for happy customers and good customer experience.

 Keeping your customer happy will asure that they are loyal.
-While negative customer service impression will result in negative reviews, loyal customers are likely to become your brand ambassadors.
-Loyal customer gladly spread positive word mouth to mouth to their colleagues, family, or friends.
+While negative customer service impressions will result in negative reviews, loyal customers are likely to become your brand ambassadors.
+Loyal customers gladly spread positive word-of-mouth.
 There is no better promotion than one that comes from satisfied and loyal customers.

-Take your relationship with customers as a long term journey.
-According to author Pete Blackshaw, a satisfied customer tells at least three friends positive word about your brand.
-If you compare that to the angry customer who spread the word to 3000, it’s clear why is quality relationship with customer so important for a business.
+Take your relationship with customers as a long-term journey.
+According to author Pete Blackshaw, a satisfied customer tells at least three friends about your brand.
+In comparison, an anrgy customer tells 3000 people about his negative experience, bringing additional emphasis to the importance of customer relationship management.

 How Important Is Exceptional Customer Service?

 Customer service impact to business growth is enormous.
 Supporting that fact, PwC Future of CX report announced that 73% of all people point to customer experience as an important factor in their purchasing decisions while 65% find a positive experience with a brand to be more influential than great advertising.